gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

   * [Planning](https://aaf.dau.edu/aaf/software/planning-phase/) and [Execution](https://aaf.dau.edu/aaf/software/execution-phase/).
 * Delegated decision authorities.
 * Programs will **demonstrate the viability and effectiveness of capabilities for operational use not later than 1 year after the date on which funds are first obligated** to develop the new software capability.
+  * _Note:_ If your program **cannot** deliver within one (1) year consider using another pathway initially that aligns to the software pathway and transition at a future date
 * Similar to the [Defense Innovation Board: Software is Never Done (SWAP Study)](https://media.defense.gov/2019/Apr/30/2002124828/-1/-1/0/SOFTWAREISNEVERDONE_REFACTORINGTHEACQUISITIONCODEFORCOMPETITIVEADVANTAGE_FINAL.SWAP.REPORT.PDF).
 The Software Acquisition Pathway recognizes that there are two paths for software development:

 ![App vs Embedded](__images/2b11_paths.png)